szabolcsdombi/zengl/docs/index.rst

 **filter**
     | A boolean to enable linear filtering for scaled images.
 By default it is True.
       It has no effect if the source and target viewports have the same size.

-**srgb**
-    | A boolean to enable linear to srgb conversion.
-    | By default it is None and it means False except for srgb source images.

 .. py:method:: Image.clear()